How to Win a "Best and Final" Offer Campaign in 2026

 You should always do your own homework.

 A good independent buyer's advocate who knows the area, location, street, buyer demand, supply situation, buyer demographics, property characteristics, will be able to confidently give you an idea of the auction price range.
-At Concierge Buyers Advocates, we are confident our appraisal will give you the most accurate view of the property value.
+At Concierge Buyers Advocates, we are confident our appraisal will give you the most accurate price guidance of the property value.
 Our property appraisal service comes with a price guarantee.
 If the sold price is more than 15% different from our appraised price, we will refund the cost of the appraisal.
 No questions asked.

 3. Determine your offer